 Friends often don't know how to provide this support alone.
 They may worry about saying the wrong thing, or they may have conflicting feelings because they know the attacker.
 If you are relying on a partner or parent, they may be unwilling to accept reality, be too distressed to support you and may even seem to blame you as you do yourself.
 In that situation, it is very important to find additional support outside your friends and relatives.

 Sometimes it is easier to talk to a stranger about terrible, intimate experiences than to a friend, however supportive your friends want to be.

-In the UK, Rape Crisis specialised in the care of women and girls for many years; however, some Rape Crisis centres now also offer specific support for men.
+In England and Wales, Rape Crisis specialised in the care of women and girls for many years; however, some Rape Crisis centres now also offer specific support for men.
 All centres will be able to give you details of the right support group for your gender.

 Being a survivor

 We try to talk about people who have experienced rape and sexual assault as survivors, rather than as victims.
 This is important because using the word 'survivor' defines you by what you experienced, rather than by who you are.
 'Survivor' is a forward-looking, positive word.
 'Victim' implies you are vulnerable.
 Using positive language about yourself can affect the way you think about yourself.